Human Genetics

 Human Genetics section

-The Government believes that one day everyone will have a complete reading of their genetic make-up and the diseases they will get will be predicted and prevented.
-Lifestyle advice, medication and perhaps the food you eat would be tailored to your individual genes.
+Successive governments have believed lobbyists' claims that one day everyone would have a complete reading of their genetic make-up and the diseases they would get will be predicted and prevented.
+Lifestyle advice, medication and perhaps the food you eat would be tailored to personalised risk assessments, based on your genetic make-up and other information.
 Read why such genetic horoscopes are a dangerous myth.

-Britain's police DNA database is the largest in the world and other genetic databases are planned for medical research.
+Britain's police DNA database contains the largest proportion of any population in the world and other genetic databases are planned for medical research.
 These databases raise important issues about privacy and rights.
+The Privacy and Discrimination section highlights these issues, including attempts to create a back-door DNA database in the NHS by data-sharing of stored DNA and medical records with companies, the police and governments without consent.

 GeneWatch would like to see: